shahriarin2012/CS-Project-on-Azure-Technology/Sentinel_Setup_Report.md

 ---

-> 🧠 This setup helps build your foundation in SIEM.
+> 🧠 This setup helps build THE foundation in SIEM.
 The ingestion is free for specific data sources like Defender and Azure Activity Logs under the free plan.